Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Results and discussions on model estimation and goodness of fit for LOB volume profiles

-To further explore the discrepancies between the MLE and Mixed L-Moments, specifically the upward translation of the shape parameter by approximately $2$, we performed a simulation study which considered sample sizes of 50 and 10,000 randomly generated GEV distributed data series.
-We consider 20 different simulations to estimate the parameters of the GEV distribution using MLE and Mixed L-Moments methods.
-Results are provided in a case study in the Technical \ref{synGEV} showing the same discrepancies between the different estimation methods for the shape parameter.
-As $\gamma \rightarrow 0$, we see an increased bias of $\gamma$ under the Mixed L-Moments method, but the tradeoff is that the variance is reduced in the Mixed L-Moments method.
-Mixed L-Moments becomes more reliable as the sample size decreases, thus prompting us to recommend the use of MLE for higher frequency LOB volume data.
+To further explore the discrepancies between the MLE and mixed L-moments, specifically the upward translation of the shape parameter by approximately $2$, we performed a simulation study which considered sample sizes ranging from 50 to 10,000.
+We randomly generated generalized extreme value distributed data series and replicate each sample 20 times, estimating the parameters of the generalized extreme value distribution for each replication and each sample size using MLE and mixed L-moments methods.
+Results show the same discrepancies between the different estimation methods for the shape parameter.
+As $\gamma \rightarrow 0$, we see an increased bias of $\gamma$ under the mixed L-moments method, but the tradeoff is that the variance is reduced in the mixed L-moments method.
+Mixed L-moments becomes more reliable as the sample size decreases, thus prompting us to recommend the use of MLE for higher frequency LOB volume data.

-In summary, we observed that the MLE method provided a more stable fit daily compared with the Mixed L-Moments method for these applications.
-Interestingly, we found from the analysis that as the data becomes significantly heavier tailed, as was the case for GOLD with a mean intraday tail index parameter of 0.3564 for 2010, the results for the MLE estimation and the L-moments based solutions were in much closer in alignment.
+In summary, we observed that the MLE method provided a more stable fit compared with the mixed L-moments method for these applications.
+Interestingly, we found from the analysis that as the data becomes significantly heavier tailed, as was the case for GOLD with a mean intra-day tail index parameter of 0.3564 for 2010, the results for the MLE estimation and the L-moments based solutions were in much closer in alignment.
 The observed bias present in the cases of light tailed volume profiles on certain trading days in the BOBL was not present in the consistently heavy tailed GOLD.